boxspah/picture-shiritori/etiquette.md

 ## Respectful behaviour

 Although drawing is a large part of picture shiritori, players should be mindful that drawing skill can vary wildly from person to person.
 Players are to refrain from mocking or insulting other players' drawings.
-Trash-talking, taunting, and other demeaning behaviours are strongly discouraged.
+Trash-talking, taunting, and other demeaning behaviours are strongly discouraged and offenders may be disciplined.
 Players should maintain an atmosphere of respectful competition during a match.
+All above statements regarding respectful behaviour extend to spectators as well, particularly when spectators' remarks are visible or audible to players.

 ## Time warnings